Hardshell Labs | Advancing Desert Tortoise Conservation | Autodesk

 Guercio: We’re almost at this jumping off point where we’ll be able to apply what we’re creating here to the rest of the world’s problems, too.

-Shields: Conservation biology is a pretty hopeless endeavour generally right now.
+Shields: Conservation biology is a pretty hopeless endeavor generally right now.
 So the provision of hope to the conservation community is really important to me personally.